bobbicodes/mecca/README.md

 You are the composer.
 You are the creator.

 Seeking comprehensive integration of learning, writing and performance.
-When these are fully realized as part of a potentially greater activity, life will at once be [but a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
+When these are fully realized as part of a potentially greater activity, life will finally be [a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
 To subtly encourage musical idioms without limiting expressivity, like the ultimate teacher who inspires and empowers you, the student, the composer, the creator.

 Written completely in bash shell using simple scripts to generate waveforms and automagically stitch them together into songs.